Game on for chip makers as mobile devices seek competitive edge

 LOW-END RICHES

-Adding to the attraction of smartphones and tablets are "mirroring programmes" such as Miracast and Apple's (AAPL.O) AirPlay Mirroring, which connect to television screens and dispense with the need for a separate gaming console.
+Adding to the attraction of smartphones and tablets are "mirroring programs" such as Miracast and Apple's AirPlay Mirroring, which connect to television screens and dispense with the need for a separate gaming console.

 The other battleground is latency, or the response time between the movement of the device and the action on the screen.
 To cut the delay, the chip needs more power, which can lead it to overheat the device.

-"(Our new chip) gives the power you need without burning in your hands," said Jean-Marc Chery, of chip maker STMicroelectronics (STM.PA).
+"(Our new chip) gives the power you need without burning in your hands," said Jean-Marc Chery, of chip maker STMicroelectronics.

 Qualcomm is also making lower-end versions of its graphic chips for cheaper phones, broadening the potential audience and luring young users who are often heavy gamers but cannot afford high-end smartphones.